 Where to eat

-- The Bhojana Saale in the northern part of the Udupi Krishna Temple is where the devotees are fed.
+The Bhojana Saale in the northern part of the Udupi Krishna Temple is where the devotees are fed.
 One can eat the Prasadam served at the Temple kitchen.

-- Chandramouleeshwara Temple – The Temple is located just opposite to the Udupi Sri Krishna Temple.
-It is believed that this is the place where Chandra did his penance and Lord Shiva relieved him of the curse of Daksha which stated that Chandra will keep decreasing in size and eventually disappear.
+The Temple is just opposite to the Udupi Sri Krishna Temple.
+Some believe that this is the place where Chandra did his penance and Lord Shiva relieved him of the curse of Daksha which stated that Chandra will keep decreasing in size and eventually disappear.
 Lord Shiva gave a boon that he will decrease in size for 15 days and then increase for 15 days in a month.
 The Temple is for Lord Shiva.

 The Temple legend says that Sage Parashurama retrieved the land from the sea and made his devotee Ramabhoja as the King.
 During the plowing of the land to perform the Ashwamedha Yagna, he accidently killed a snake.
 To relieve the sin, he made a silver peetham known as Rajatha Peetham in Kannada with images of a snake carved on it.

-- Batte Vinayaka Temple – The Temple is one of the oldest Temples in the district, constructed by the Barkur kingdom.
+The Temple is one of the oldest Temples in the district, constructed by the Barkur kingdom.
 The unique feature of the Temple is that the idol of Lord Ganapathi is facing the North but leaning towards West.